GIVING TO RESIDENCE LIFE

 Crocker and Moore Halls, built in 1942, and McInnis Hall, built in 1964, came down in July 2011 and we are committed to commemorating them appropriately to live on in Aggie history and tradition.
 Many former residents have already expressed interest and support for the commemoration.
 Aggies have long believed that the real spirit of Texas A&M is ingrained in the student body and the traditions of this great University.
 Today, because of the support of individuals like you, traditions of On Campus Aggies continue to be part of student life in the residence halls and across the campus.
 You are invited to join the “On Campus Aggies” Fund campaign by participating in the ongoing commemoration of Crocker, Moore and McInnis.
 Please consider making a contribution to the campaign.
 [Personalized pavers for the Hullabaloo courtyard approximately where Crocker, Moore and McInnis stood and prints by Benjamin Knox of Crocker, Moore, McInnis and Legett are available and a portion of the profits are returned to the endowment.]

 These funds enhance the resources available for on-campus housing communities to provide programs, activities and opportunities for residents to enhance their living experiences.
-The Residence Hall Association Board of Directors (students) is responsible for the allotment of available funds annually to meet the requests of the individual community hall councils.
+The Residential Housing Association (RHA) Board of Directors (students) is responsible for the allotment of available funds annually to meet the requests of the individual community hall councils.

 The Leadership Living Learning Community (L3C) Programming Fund has been established to continue the activities that have been staples of the L3C student experience (fall retreat, academic field trips, international dinner, and performing arts/plays).
 In the past, these activities have been offered at no cost to the 60-90 freshmen students that participate in the Leadership Living Learning Community each year.
 This endowment is an effort to continue to provide these value-added experiences with the support of past participants.